zowe/sample-angular-app/README.md

 ```
 ### Make a French Translation File and Add Translations
 In webClient/src/assets/i18n, copy messages.xlf to messages.fr.xlf
+***NOTE*** Do not edit the files in web/assets/i18n: they will be overriden the next time you run a build.
 ***NOTE*** Angular follows the Unicode LDML convention that uses stable identifiers (Unicode locale identifiers) based on the norm [BCP47](http://www.rfc-editor.org/rfc/bcp/bcp47.txt).
 For further discussion, see [Setting up the locale of your app](https://angular.io/guide/i18n#setting-up-the-locale-of-your-app)

 In messages.fr.xlf, add "target" tags